Arounato/Arounato/README.md

 - Déploiement et administration d'une infrastructure Windows Server (🚧Autorisation de publication en cours🚧)
 - Site web dynamique de réservation de séjours en kayak (🚧Autorisation de publication en cours🚧)
 - Projet Annuel : Conception et déploiement d'un Site web dynamique "from scratch" (🚧Autorisation de publication en cours🚧)
-### Projets personnel
+## Projets personnel
 - Site web de librairie (🚧Création en cours d'importation🚧)

 ## English :
-I'll leave you with a brief description of who I am and my current projects:
+Here's a summary of who I am and what I'm up to.
+- 💼 Personal project:

-- 💼 I'm currently working on creating a **bookstore website** as part of a personal project.
+  I'm currently working on creating a **bookstore website** as part of a personal project.
 This challenge allows me to apply and consolidate my web development skills.
+It will soon be available in my portfolio.
+- 💻 Still learning:

-- 💻 I'm learning and refining my knowledge on HTML/CSS, PHP, databases (through phpMyAdmin) and web hosting concepts.
+  I'm learning and refining my knowledge of HTML/CSS, PHP, databases (via phpMyAdmin) and web hosting concepts.
+- 📁 Portfolio:

-- 📁 At the same time, I'm deepening my mastery of GitHub, in order to build a portfolio showcasing my past (since 2022) and present creations, but also to explore other interesting features it offers.
-You can view my portfolio from this README.
-It will be organized chronologically and linked to the different schools I've attended.
-Out of respect for the privacy of my fellow students, as well as for the confidentiality of school documents, the integration of certain projects will take longer.
+  Some of my past (since 2022) and present creations will soon all be available on my portfolio cited in this README.md file.
+Out of respect for the privacy of my fellow students, as well as for the confidentiality of school documents, the integration of certain projects will take longer, but you can find some of them by waiting.
-I apologize for any temporary inconvenience.
+- :octocat: GitHub :

+  At the same time, I'm deepening my knowledge of GitHub and its various functions.

 Thanks you for reading 👀

 ## 📁 Portfolio
-### IUT Sénart-Fontainebleau (2022-2023)
+## IUT Sénart-Fontainebleau (2022-2023)
-#### Route forestière, Rte d'Hurtault, 77300 Fontainebleau, France
+### Adresse : Route forestière, Rte d'Hurtault, 77300 Fontainebleau, France
-##### Semester 1
+#### Semester 1
 - Marketplace website : https://github.com/Arounato/SAE_web_S1
 - Pairs games : https://github.com/Arounato/SAE11_2022_01
 - Computer configuration : https://github.com/Arounato/
-##### Semester 2
+#### Semester 2
 - Doodle website (🚧Creation in progress🚧)
 - Theseus' labyrinth game (🚧Creation in progress🚧)
-### ESGI (janv.
+## ESGI (janv.
 2024-déc.
 2024)
-#### 242 Rue du Faubourg Saint-Antoine, 75012 Paris, France
+### 242 Rue du Faubourg Saint-Antoine, 75012 Paris, France
+### Annual :
 - Information system design and architecture (🚧Publication authorization in progress🚧)
 - Database modeling and operation (🚧Authorization for publication in progress🚧)
 - Implementation and administration of a GLPI asset management system on a virtual machine (🚧Publication authorization in progress🚧)